Aiko3993/LiveContainer-Collection/.github/CONTRIBUTING.md

 If you prefer editing files directly or want to add multiple apps at once:

+> **Tip**: We recommend using **VSCode**.
+The project includes a configured `apps.schema.json`, so you'll get intelligent auto-completion and error checking while editing `apps.json`.
+> You can also run `python3 .github/scripts/validate_apps.py --fix` to automatically sort and format your entries.

 ### Step 1: Choose Your Category

 First, decide where your app belongs. **Do not mix categories.**